SpongeBobSun/ReactNative-TL-DR/how-does-it-start-in-javascript.md

 `UIManager` is also an important part.
 It handles all native UI components.
 We will talk about it in an individual chapter.

 So basically this 'renderer' in JavaScript only render a virtual 'DOM tree' in memory.
-The actual drawings is handled by those native ui modules.
+The actual drawings is handled by native ui modules.

 That's concluded how ReactNative start in JavaScript.